Siphon880gh/devbrain/DevOps/Server - _Scaling - Process Supervision - Supervisor/Supervisor Primer - GET STARTED (Python stack with Sh, Pyenv-virtualenvs, Pipenv, Gunicorn).md

 ^ How this works is `$(pyenv which python)` returns the path to the current active Python interpreter managed by Pyenv, then we set that python to Pipenv, ensuring that we have compatibility between Pipenv's packages and the Python used in this folder.
 The key is that pyenv is currently activated, either with `pyenv local VERSION` or `pyenv activate APP` (and that APP was created with pyenv virtualenv to be at a specific python version)

+2. Install your packages:
-2. If you're installing from all these systems (Supervisor, Pyenv, etc) the first time, test by installing package(A).
+	- If you're installing from all these systems (Supervisor, Pyenv, etc) the first time, test by installing package(A).
-   If you're following this guide because you're migrating an app to another server that already have these systems globally but not configured for your app yet, and you have a Pipfile copied over (and you made sure it's `"*"` or appropriate versions), then install from Pipfile (B).
+	- If you're following this guide because you're migrating an app to another server that already have these systems globally but not configured for your app yet, and you have a Pipfile copied over (and you made sure it's `"*"` or appropriate versions), then install from Pipfile (B).

-A. Test by installing package
+	- **If A:** Test by installing package
 Run:
 ```
 pipenv install pymongo